Fischer–Tropsch process: PetroSA

 PetroSA, another South African company, operates a refinery with a 36,000 barrels a day plant that completed semi-commercial demonstration in 2011, paving the way to begin commercial preparation.
 The technology can be used to convert natural gas, biomass or coal into synthetic fuels.

 Shell middle distillate synthesis

 One of the largest implementations of Fischer–Tropsch technology is in Bintulu, Malaysia.
 This Shell facility converts natural gas into low-sulfur Diesel fuels and food-grade wax.
 The scale is 12000 oilbbl/d.

+Arcadia eFuels

+Texas based Arcadia eFuels in conjunction with Sasol and Topsoe is constructing a sustainable aviation fuel plant in Vordingborg, Denmark that will use Fischer-Tropsch process to convert syngas derived from water electrolysis and carbon capture into an e-diesel fuel for aviation.
+The plant will begin production in 2028 with additional plants in development in Teesside, United Kingdom and the United States.

 Velocys

-Construction is underway for Velocys' commercial reference plant incorporating its microchannel Fischer–Tropsch technology; ENVIA Energy's Oklahoma City GTL project being built adjacent to Waste Management's East Oak landfill site.
-The project is being financed by a joint venture between Waste Management, NRG Energy, Ventech and Velocys.
-The feedstock for this plant will be a combination of landfill gas and pipeline natural gas.
+Velocys operated a demonstration plant with Envia in Oklahoma City during 2017 and 2018.
+The Joint Venture was closed down and reactors returned to Velocys after the site was sold to another joint venture partner for $4.15 million.

+The company's Fischer-Tropsch reactors were used by TOYO Engineering Corporation to produce sustainable aviation fuel (SAF) from woodchips at its demonstration plant in Nagoya, Japan in 2020.
+The produced fuel was used in flight JL 515 from Tokyo to Sapporo on June 17, 2021, marking the first time aviation fuel derived from gasified woodchips and synthesized into SAF was used in a commercial flight.